watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 ### Basic
 Once this starter kit is properly installed, you can issue a query to your bot and if there is no other action that you've configured that matched that query then it will generate search results for that query.

+#### Create Empty Actions

+- Create new actions and name them `Search`, `Process Result`, `Show Search Results`, and `Search Result`.
+- Open each of those actions and remove everything from the "Customer starts with" list so that the action _only_ triggers via the "Go to another action" settings.
+If you skip this, then some action will also be considered by the intent recognizer as a possible intent, which adds unnecessary complexity to the intent recognition and thus could result in lower overall intent recognition accuracy.

 #### Search
-- Create new actions and name them `Search`, `Process Result`, `Show Search Results`, and `Search Result`.
 - Open the `Search` action which should take you to an empty step 1.
-Within step one, click the fX button to add a variable and add new session variable `query_text` and select "Expression" type and then put `input.original_text` as the expression.
+Within step one, click the fx button to add a variable and add new session variable `query_text` and select "Expression" type and then put `input.original_text` as the expression.
 As noted in the [documentation for spell checking](https://cloud.ibm.com/docs/assistant?topic=assistant-dialog-runtime-spell-check#dialog-runtime-spell-check-how-it-works), `input.original_text` is set _only_ if the utterance from the user was altered due to spell correction and then it records the original request from the user and not the spell corrected text.
 Spell correction can be very counter productive for searching because it can take specialized domain vocabulary and "correct" those terms to generic words in the language, so it is often better to apply the search on the original text, as we are doing here.

 ![Setup Search 1](./assets/search-step-1.png)<br>